nkevy/tutorial/Python/Windows/README.md

 ========================
 Author: nkevy

-Step 1 Dowload Python
+Step 1 Download Python
 ---------------------
 1. Navigate to https://www.python.org/downloads/windows/
-2. Find the Stable Relaeses section
+2. Find the Stable Releases section
 3. Determine if you have a 64 or 86 bit Windows
-3. Click and dowload the Windows x86-64 executable installer (64 bit) or the Windows x86 executable installer (86 bit)
+3. Click and download the Windows x86-64 executable installer (64 bit) or the Windows x86 executable installer (86 bit)

 Step 2 Install Python
 ----------------------
-1. Navigate to your Dowloads folder in Windows File Explorer
+1. Navigate to your Downloads folder in Windows File Explorer
-2. Double click on the python-x.x.x-amd64.exe (the x.x.x will be replaced withe version number of Python, dont worry about it)
+2. Double click on the python-x.x.x-amd64.exe (the x.x.x will be replaced withe version number of Python, don't worry about it)
 3. An install Python setup window will appear
 4. Click the check box at the bottom of the page that says Add Python x.x to PATH
 5. Select Install Now
 6. User Account Control may appear if so select Yes
-7. On the Setup was successfull page, select Disable path length limit
+7. On the Setup was successful page, select Disable path length limit
 8. User Account Control may appear if so select Yes
-9. On the Setup was successfull page, select Close
+9. On the Setup was successful page, select Close

 Step 3 Test Python
 ------------------